Pennsylvania Route 74: Perry and Juniata counties

 At the summit of Blue Mountain, PA 74 enters Spring Township in Perry County and passes through Waggoners Gap, making a sharp turn to the northeast to descend the mountain.
 The road makes a hairpin turn to the west and then a sharp turn to the north to reach the base of the mountain and head into a mix of farmland and woodland.
 The route passes through the community of Lebo and continues through rural land, crossing Shermans Creek in the community of Bridgeport.
 Farther north, PA 74 comes to an intersection with PA 850 in the community of Alinda.
 Past this intersection, the road runs through agricultural areas and woodland with some homes, heading through the community of Milltown.
 The route curves to the northwest and passes through more rural areas on a winding alignment, crossing PA 274.
 Past this intersection, PA 74 enters Tyrone Township and becomes Veterans Way, passing west of West Perry High School before it continues through farmland with some wooded areas.
 The road crosses into Saville Township and heads north-northwest across forested Limestone Ridge.
 The route winds north through farm fields and forests with some homes, passing through the community of Erly.
 The road curves north-northeast and continues through rural land, reaching an intersection with the western terminus of PA 849.
 At this intersection, PA 74 turns northwest onto Waggoners Gap Road and heads through forests before entering farmland as Veterans Way.
 The route heads into the community of Ickesburg, where it runs west-northwest past homes and a few businesses and crosses PA 17.
 From here, PA 74 continues into a mix of farm fields and woods with some homes.
 The route heads into forested areas and turns north run through Run Gap in Tuscarora Mountain.

 PA 74 enters Turbett Township in Juniata County and becomes an unnamed road, turning southwest to ascend Tuscarora Mountain.
 The road makes a hairpin turn to the northeast and reaches the summit of the mountain.
 From here, the route turns sharply to the west to begin to descend the mountain.
 PA 74 makes a hairpin turn to the northeast, a hairpin turn to the west, and a sharp turn to the north to reach the base of the mountain.
 The route heads into farmland and makes a turn to the east and a turn to the north.
-PA 74 heads north through agricultural ares with some woodland and reaches its northern terminus at an intersection with PA 75.
+PA 74 heads north through agricultural areas with some woodland and reaches its northern terminus at an intersection with PA 75.